My Friend Frenchie

 Automobile, Border, Inventory, Good faith, Search incident to a valid arrest, Plain view, Inevitable discovery, Consent, and Exigent circumstances.

-EXAMPLE #1: At a sentencing hearing in a criminal case, don’t talk about how many kids your client has or how much they love him(her).
-A young lawyer once said that to me in case where the defendant was convicted of raping and beating his wife – in front of their children!
+EXAMPLE #1: At a sentencing hearing in a criminal case, don’t talk about how many kids your client has or how much they miss him.
+A young lawyer once said that to me in case where the defendant was convicted or raping and beating his wife – in front of their children!
 Regardless of how true it is or isn’t as a matter of fact, it will never matter as a matter of law – it only makes the judge madder.

-EXAMPLE #2: In a civil case, a lawyer should never say that what opposing counsel said was “untrue” or that (s)he is being “disingenuous” when all (s)he means is that (s)he sees the facts differently or disagree with their legal argument.
+EXAMPLE #2: In a civil case, a lawyer should never say that what opposing counsel said was “untrue” or that (s)he is being “disingenuous” when all (s)he means is that (s)he sees the facts differently or disagrees with their legal argument.
 They should just tell the judge how they see it and make their legal argument.
-After pointing out the distinction, I give the lawyer the chance to take it back (“sorry … what I meant was”) with the understanding that if (s)he really meant “untruthful” then we will stop the proceedings and have a hearing for me to make that determination - with the further understanding that if I find that (s)he was lying then I will impose appropriately draconian sanctions on the offender, but if (s)he wasn’t then I will impose equally draconian sanctions on the accuser.
+After pointing out the distinction, I would give the lawyer the chance to take it back (“sorry … what I meant was”) with the understanding that if (s)he really meant “untruthful” then we would stop the proceedings and have a hearing for me to decide whether it was true that (s)he was being untruthful - with the further understanding that if I find that (s)he was lying then I would impose appropriately draconian sanctions on the offender, but if (s)he wasn’t then I will impose equally draconian sanctions on the accuser.
 There is at least one lawyer in Kentucky who is $3,000 wiser but poorer who didn’t believe me.

-I don’t know if my way (sharing the view from the bench as it were) is a better way.
-But wouldn’t it be in the lawyers’ and the lawyers’ clients’ best interest to know my way before they started arguing their case before me?
-Before they mention Tommy Jr’s upcoming birthday or call opposing counsel a “@$%# liar?"
+I don’t know if my way (i.e. sharing the view from the bench) was a better way.
+It just seems like it would be in the lawyers’ and the lawyers’ clients’ best interest to know my way before they before they mention that none of Defendant Doe’s nineteen kids have seen him since he got locked up or call opposing counsel a “@$%# liar?

 Of all the lunch joints in all the towns in all the world, I was lucky enough to have walked into Gavi’s.
 A lunchtime oasis in a litigation dessert where hall of justice refugees could eat, drink, or hide out.
 A place where all citizens of the courthouse world were welcomed by and into the Gavi family.
 It may have felt like we would always have meatloaf Monday, pepper steak Tuesday, and fried chicken Wednesday, but Gavi’s can no longer round up enough of the usual suspects to keep the business going.
 Who was it Gavi’s customers left them for?
 Was it Subway, or were there others in between?
 Or aren’t they the kind that tell?
 It doesn’t take much to see that the problems of one little restaurant don’t amount to a hill of beans in this crazy world, but, as you may suspect, underneath my cynical shell I am a sentimentalist, and Gavi’s is a place that has touched my heart - my least vulnerable spot.